 In the state of Maryland, if caught with a Schedule 1 or Schedule 2 drug, such as cocaine, heroin, ecstasy, or methamphetamine, a suspect can receive a sentence of up to 20 years in prison and fines up to $25,000.
 For less dangerous drugs, a prison sentence may be up to 5 years with fines of up to $15,000.

 The penalties for being arrested for drug possession in Maryland can be quite severe, and not knowing the complexities of state drug laws and what punishments you may face can make the situation more difficult.
 A skilled Maryland drug possession defense attorney at the law firm of Alpert Schreyer can help you if you have been arrested for the crime of drug possession.
 We have years of experience handling these types of cases and will fight to get the best possible outcome in your case.
-For a free consultation, please call (866) 444-6363.
+For a free case evaluation, please call (866) 444-6363.